-Special regulations for Brown Trout are re-established at East Twin Lake.
-Brown Trout in East Twin Lake are very dependent on land locked Alewife populations in this lake.
+Special regulations for Brown Trout are also re-established at East Twin Lake.
+Brown Trout in East Twin Lake are very dependent on land locked populations in this lake.
 When Alewives are abundant the lake has the potential to produce Brown Trout of outstanding size and quality.
 However, when alewife populations plummet as they did in the early 2010's there is not sufficient other forage to support many Brown Trout.
 The land locked Alewife population have now rebounded and become re-established through East Twin Lake to the levels needed to support production of large Brown Trout.
-The proposal establishes a highly protective high minimum length (22 inches) for Brown Trout to support the production of very large and highly desired trophy Brown Trout that feed on the resurgent Alewife population.
-To protect Brown Trout from over-exploitation the same highly protective minimum length is also established at Wononskopomuc Lake and to better protect Brown Trout at both lakes, more protective gear restrictions (reduced number of ice fishing devices) are established at both lakes.
+The proposal establishes a protective slot limit (14 to 22 inches) for Brown Trout to support the production of very large and highly desired trophy Brown Trout that feed on the resurgent Alewife population.

 Subsection (g) pertains to Wild Trout Management Areas.
-Conforming edits are made to reflect the elimination of the statewide closed seasons for trout and closed seasons for rivers and streams, and changes to creel limits for trout.
+Conforming edits are made to reflect the elimination of the statewide closed seasons for trout and for rivers and streams and changes to creel limits for trout.

 Subsection (i) pertains to Trout Parks.
-Conforming technical edits are made to reflect the elimination of the statewide closed seasons for trout and closed seasons for rivers and streams and lakes and ponds, and changes to creel limits for trout.
+Conforming technical edits are made to reflect the elimination of the statewide closed season for trout, the elimination of closed seasons on the designated waterbodies, and changes to creel limits for trout.

 Subsection (j) pertains to Sea run trout streams.
-Conforming edits are made to reflect the elimination of the statewide closed season for trout and the elimination of closed seasons for rivers and streams.
+Conforming edits are made to reflect the elimination of the statewide closed season for trout and the elimination of closed seasons and for rivers and streams.